tilt-dev/tilt/CONTRIBUTING.md

 the [default dev version](internal/cli/build.go), and the [installer version](scripts/install.sh).

+These should be updated as soon as possible to match the newest Tilt version available, especially since the Tilt update nudge will send people to the upgrade docs page to get the newest version.
+These version bump PRs can be merged immediately without review.

 To auto-generate new CLI docs, make sure you have tilt.build in a sibling directory of tilt, and run:

 ```